kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

     +  my notes & slides from that talk - https://github.com/kojoidrissa/PyTexas2014
 -  Lots of Dungeons and Dragons references, if you're into that sort of thing.

-#WHY?

-#Building a strong "party"
--  If you're looking for people to contribute to your project or community, you want as **many** awesome people as you can get.
--  More than one type of *awesome*

-#Political Correctness vs. Diversity vs. Inclusiveness
--  Why I prefer "Inclusiveness": my non-scientific definitions
+#WHAT?
+-  **You** recognize the value of Inclusiveness.
+But how do you discuss it with people who don't (yet)?
+    +  "I want to help, but I don't know how"
+    +  The 'business case' for Inclusion
+-  Avoiding the, "good person/bad person" false dichotomy
+-  Inclusive == Winning

+#Terminology: Why I focus on "Inclusiveness"
+-  I am NOT a sociologist
--  **Political correctness**: I don't like `derogatory term for a group` but I've been told I can't call them `derogatory term`.
-I'm supposed to call them `PC term for a group`.
+-  **Political Correctness**: I don't like `derogatory term for a group` but I've been told I can't call them `derogatory term`.
+I have to call them `PC term for a group`.
     +  a 'naive solution'
     +  often makes a bad situation worse
 -  **Diversity**: Lots of different *types* of people
     +  another 'naive solution'
-    +  easy to measure; also easy to 'game'
+    +  easy to measure, also easy to 'game', hard to sustain
 -  **Inclusion**: Welcoming to all who wish to peacefully co-exist or contribute
-    +  more complicated to implement
+    +  harder to implement, requires cultural change
+    +  contains a superset of above two terms

+#WHY?
+-  Building a strong "party"
+    -  D&D?
+Any RPG, team-based or multi-unit games?
+Sportsball?
+-  If you're looking for people to contribute to your project or community, you want as **many** awesome people as you can get.
+-  More than one type of *awesome*

 #Why does this matter?
 -  Inherent limits on each community